marcoagostinelli/eCommerceProject/User_Guide.md

 Step 1.
 You must be logged in as a seller

 Step 2.
-From the main page select “My Products”
+From the main page select â€œMy Productsâ€

 Step 3.
-Then select “Remove Product” on the product you would like to remove
+Then select â€œRemove Productâ€ on the product you would like to remove

 Your product is now deleted and no longer visible to anyone.